Taryn Fiebig: Personal life

-Fiebig was married to Australian composer Iain Grandage; she married New Zealand-born baritone Jud Arthur in 2015.
+Fiebig was married to Australian composer Iain Grandage: she married New Zealand-born baritone Jud Arthur in 2015.
 Actress Melissa George is her cousin.

 Fiebig died from ovarian cancer in Sydney on 20 March 2021, aged 49.

+Recognition

 The Taryn Fiebig Prize was established in 2022; the prize of $10,000 is awarded to a deserving student of the Western Australian Academy of Performing Arts (WAAPA) to further their professional development.

+Pinchgut Opera founded the Taryn Fiebig Scholar program in her memory, to be awarded annually to a solo vocalist performing 17th or 18th century music.

+The Taryn Fiebig Concert Hall at Churchlands Senior High School was named for her in 2022.